-Asian shares climb on hopes US finally to get more stimulus
+World shares climb on hopes US finally to get more stimulus

-Shares were mostly higher in Asia on Thursday, buoyed by hopes the U.S. Congress may finally deliver fresh aid to help American businesses and families weather the pandemic.
+World shares were mostly higher on Thursday, buoyed by hopes the U.S. Congress may finally deliver fresh aid to help American businesses and families weather the pandemic.

-Benchmarks rose in Tokyo, Hong Kong and Shanghai but fell in South Korea.
+Benchmarks rose in Paris, London, Tokyo and Shanghai fell in South Korea.

-Overnight, the S&P 500 edged close to a record after the Federal Reserve pledged to keep buying bonds until the economy makes substantial progress from its virus-wracked state.
+Investors were encouraged by the Federal Reserve’s pledge to keep buying bonds until the economy is greatly improved from its current, virus-wracked state.

-Congressional leaders appeared late Wednesday to be on the brink of a COVID-19 economic aid package that would extend help to individuals and businesses and ship coronavirus vaccines to millions.
+Congressional leaders also appear to be on the brink of a COVID-19 economic aid package that would extend help to individuals and businesses and ship coronavirus vaccines to millions.

 Negotiators were working on a $900 billion package that would revive subsidies for businesses hit hard by the pandemic, help distribute new vaccines, fund schools and renew soon-to-expire jobless benefits.
 They’re also looking to include new direct payments of about $600 to most Americans.

-Help for the U.S. economy is seen as crucial for the global economy and the many exporters that rely on American demand to keep their own factories running.
+Help for the U.S. economy is seen as crucial for the global economy and the many world exporters that rely on American demand to keep their own factories running.

-But optimism over a possible deal after many false starts has been tempered with concern over a resurgence of coronavirus cases in many Asian regions at a time when the rollout of vaccinations has barely begun.
+Optimism over a possible U.S. stimulus deal after many false starts has been tempered with concern over a resurgence of coronavirus cases in many countries at a time when the rollout of vaccinations has barely begun.

 In Japan, Tokyo reported 822 new cases of the coronavirus, a new high for the Japanese capital and a sharp increase from its previous record the day before, as the country struggles with a latest wave of resurgence nationwide.